RylanSchaeffer/rylanschaeffer.github.io/collections/_blog_posts/2021-04-07-shingeki-no-kyojin-part-1.md

 death over failure.
 What could Armin say to change Zeke's mind?

 Armin shares with Zeke four small memories.
-He tells Zeke that their ability to remember happy past events, laden with emotional meaning, shows the value of life.
+He tells Zeke that their ability to remember happy past events, pregnant with emotional weight, shows the value of life.
 If the sole purpose is to multiply, Armin argues, then there's no need to remember events like these.
-Armin reasons that because we do have these memories, life must have more meaning than just propagating itself. __Immediately, Zeke is convinced__.
+Armin reasons that because we do have these memories, life must have more meaning than just propagating itself. __Zeke is immediately convinced__.
 He returns to the world, offers himself to Levi and reflects on the beauty of life before being executed.

 This is a pathetic treatment of Zeke's character for three reasons: